-Preapproval is required for equipment costing more than \$1,000.
+Treapproval is required for durable medical equipment costing more than \$1,000.

-- ✓ Use preferred vendors (page 103) Supplies from UniCare preferred vendors are covered at 100% of the allowed amount.
+✓ Use preferred vendors (page 97) - Supplies from UniCare preferred vendors are covered at 100% of the allowed amount.
 Supplies from non-preferred vendors are covered at 80%, so you owe 20% coinsurance.
-Your deductible applies to both types of vendors. - Find a list of UniCare preferred vendors at unicaremass.com. - Important!
+Your deductible applies to both types of vendors.

+Important!
 Non-preferred vendors are covered at 80%, even if you're using the non-preferred vendor because the item isn't available from a preferred vendor.